Judge orders end to secret censorship of Guantanamo court

 The hearings adjourned as scheduled on Thursday and will resume on February 11.

-They will then consider an emergency request that further hearings be halted until it can be ascertained whether someone was also eavesdropping on Defence attorneys' conversations among themselves and with their clients.
-Nevin said Defence lawyers have a duty to ensure those are confidential.
+They will then consider an emergency request that further hearings be halted until it can be ascertained whether someone was also eavesdropping on defense attorneys' conversations among themselves and with their clients.
+Nevin said defense lawyers have a duty to ensure those are confidential.

-After Thursday's hearing, another of the Defence lawyers, Commander Walter Ruiz, said: "Is this a system that we can believe in?
+After Thursday's hearing, another of the defense lawyers, Commander Walter Ruiz, said: "Is this a system that we can believe in?
 Who is pulling the strings?
 Who is the master of puppets?"

 The defendants are charged with training, funding and aiding the al Qaeda hijackers who slammed commercial jets into U.S. buildings in 2001, killing 2,976 people.
 They could be executed if convicted of charges that include murdering civilians, terrorism and hijacking.